Table of Content

 At prioxis, we develop a healthcare mobile app for post-orthopedic surgery recovery that integrates EHR, Google Fit, and Apple Health, while optimizing patient management and portal support for healthcare organizations.

-Suppose a financial services company sought to automate their payment processing tasks, including validating payment information against banking data and updating their accounting systems.
+Suppose a financial services company sought to automate their payment processing tasks, including validating payment information against banking data and updating their accounting software systems.
 If they chose an RPA platform considering strong security features, the implementation might involve:

 A project team consisting of one project manager, two RPA developers, one machine learning engineer (for automating document processing), and one business analyst.
 The team could develop a proof-of-concept within eight weeks, with another six weeks for full system deployment.